basho/basho_docs/source/languages/en/riakcs/cookbooks/installing/Installing-Riak-CS.md

 1.5.1   | 1.4.10 | 1.5.0
 1.5.2   | 1.4.10 | 1.5.0

-We strongly recommend using only one of the version combinations listed above when installing and running Riak CS.
+We strongly recommend using one of the version combinations listed above when installing and running Riak CS.

 ## Installing Riak